What’s the Best Rowing Machine?

-I like the WaterRower Natural Machine S4 for it’s durability and precision.
-Over the years I have had the opportunity to use and test many different rowing machines which has left me with an unshakeable preference for one particular machine.
+I like the WaterRower Natural Machine S4 for its durability and precision.
+Over the years I have had the opportunity to use and test many different rowing machines which left me with an unshakeable preference for one particular machine.

 However, there are certain characteristics that I find are a little better with the Concept 2 rowing machine.

-One of the features that causes me to slightly prefer the Concept 2 rower is the actual design and function of the rowing mechanism.
+One of the features that cause me to slightly prefer the Concept 2 rower is the actual design and function of the rowing mechanism.

-While the Concept 2 does make more noise when rowing, for me it is a more secure experience and feel during my workouts.
+While the Concept 2 does make more noise when rowing, for me it is a more secure experience I feel during my workouts.